Over $1 Billion Won for Our clients

 Rhode Island Medication Error Attorneys

-It’s incredibly easy for a physician to make a careless mistake in prescribing medication, or a nurse to administer the wrong dose.
+It’s incredibly easy for a physician to make a careless mistake in prescribing medication, or for a nurse to administer the wrong dose.
 Administering the wrong medication can lead to tragedy, including the need for life-sustaining interventions.

 What Is a Medication Error?